ameeralwafiq/Case-Study-Report-Sab-a/README.md

 #### Prevention
 To prevent user-controllable HTML element attribute vulnerabilities, it is important to properly validate and sanitize all user input on the server-side, and to use secure coding practices when developing websites and web applications.
 Additionally, websites should use Content Security Policy (CSP) headers to restrict the types of content that can be loaded on their pages, which can help mitigate the impact of XSS attacks.
 Additionally, WordPress provides several built-in functions and plugins that can be used to sanitize and validate user input, but it's up to website developers to implement them correctly.

+There are some real-world examples of plugins and functions that can be used to help prevent user-controllable HTML element attribute vulnerabilities in WordPress: i - Input Validation: The WordPress Core provides several functions that can be used to validate user input, such as is_email() and is_numeric().
+These functions can be used to check whether input is in the expected format or range, and to reject input that contains unexpected characters or values. ii - Escaping Functions: Used to sanitize user input before it is displayed on the website.

+#### References